 Approximately three NVP Reviewers will be selected by each presenting country.
-To prepare for such an inter-action, NVP countries will share the national reports with the Reviewers in advance of the presentation and could organize a meeting with the Reviewers on the overall approach to the session.
+NVP countries will identify the Reviewers at the beginning of the process and share their national reports with the

+Reviewers in advance of the presentation.
+They could also organize a meeting with the Reviewers in order to deepen their engagement with the review and reporting exercise.